 Soha very comically manages to tell us about the insane things she gets asked about all the time when it comes to Saifeena.

 Be it the premiere of an interior redecorating show or a press conference for luxury watches, there is always that ridiculous question about Saifeena.

 This, when combined with Soha’s effortless writing, makes for an entertaining chapter indeed.

 Overall, “The Perils of Being Moderately Famous” is a good one time read.

 There is entertainment, there is history, there is drama and the necessary musings (many of those).

 The book makes for a light-hearted read and can be easily done in 3-4 hours.
 I, therefore, rate it 4 out of 5 stars on entertainment quotient.

 Pick the book if you are looking for a light-hearted memoir.
 If you like Bollywood memoirs (I sure do) and if you are interested in mildly inspiring reads, this book will prove to be a good read.

 Skip it if

 Can’t wait to read it?
-Buy your copy of The Perils of Being Moderately Famous from the amazon link below.
+Buy your copy from the link below.